Lushan Conference: Downfall of Peng Dehuai

-Mao bitterly criticised Peng for being part of a group that wavered in the face of difficulties and who were "only 30 kilometres away from the rightists".
+Mao bitterly criticised Peng for constituting an error in the political line, for being part of a group that wavered in the face of difficulties and who were "only 30 kilometres away from the rightists".
+Mao also stated that if there were nothing but criticism, communism would collapse and then threatened that if it occurred, he would "go to the countryside, lead the peasants and overthrow the government again."
 Mao also announced in August that the conflict at the conference is a class struggle and that the conflict "is the continuation of the life-or-death struggle between the two great antagonists of the bourgeoisie and the proletariat in the process of the socialist revolution during the past decade."
 Peng was subsequently dismissed and arrested.
 In September 1959, he was replaced by Lin Biao.
 As indicated by Mao in a September 1959 speech, Mao believed that Peng and others had gone "behind the back of our fatherland to collude with a foreign country."

 Although the criticism of Peng Dehuai resulted in a victory for Mao Zedong, it also led the leadership to conclude that he had been treated unfairly and that the party's norms had been violated.

 Zhou Xiaozhou, along with Huang Kecheng and Zhang Wentian, who lent their support to Peng Dehuai in questioning the wisdom of the Great Leap Forward, were also branded as traitors, stripped of their positions, and sent to re-education through labour.
 Li Rui, one of Mao's private secretaries, was also stripped of party membership and sent to a labor camp for refusing to denounce Peng.